 Ham and Bean Soup is a hearty meal-in-one, it barley needs a thing!
 You can keep it simple with a big green salad and garlic bread or crusty bread.

-How do I reheat Ham and Bean Soup?
+How do I reheat WHITE BEAN and HAM Soup

 The Tortellini in the Ham and Bean Soup will soak up some of the liquid, so you will want to add a splash of milk to the leftovers and reheat gently in the microwave or stove top.